Student facing policies and procedures

 Fitness to practise

-The Fitness to Practise Procedure relates to misconduct and/or professional unsuitability of students on programmes leading to professions regulated by Professional, Statutory & Regulatory Bodies (PSRBs), for example the Nursing and Midwifery Council (NMC), or the Health and Care Professions Council (HCPC).
-It provides information on activity that might constitute professional misconduct and/or professional unsuitability, and how such matters will be dealt with by the University.
-The University of Salford Students' Union (USSU) has an Advice Centre which is able to provide independent advice and support about this Procedure.
-Students should contact advicecentre-ussu@salford.ac.uk.
+The Fitness to Practise Procedure relates to misconduct and/or professional unsuitability of students on programmes leading to professions regulated by Professional, Statutory and Regulatory Bodies (PSRBs), for example the Nursing and Midwifery Council (NMC), or the Health and Care Professions Council (HCPC).
+It provides information on activity that might constitute professional misconduct and/or professional unsuitability, and how such matters will be dealt with by the university.
+The University of Salford Students' Union (USSU) has an Advice Centre which is able to provide independent advice and support about this procedure.
+Students should contact su-advicecentre@salford.ac.uk.

 Related Documents: